Aastha-Arora/Great-Barrier-Reef/README.md

 We looked at historic trends in Sea Surface Temperature (SST) and Degree Heating Weeks from 2000-2019 in the Northern Great Barrier Reef station.
 There were high points in the average SST in 2010, 2013, and 2016 -There were low points in the average SST in 2006, 2011, 2014, and 2019.

-For the low points, we looked at 2006 and 2014 and saw that no degree heating week values were more than 4 or 8 indicating that sea surface temperatures did not increase more than the Average Maximum Monthly Mean of 28.7041 C° for very long.
+For the low points, we looked at 2006 and 2014 and saw that no degree heating week values were more than 4 or 8 indicating that sea surface temperatures did not increase more than the Average Maximum Monthly Mean of 28.7 °C for very long.

-For high points, we looked at 2010 and 2016 and saw that in 2016 only, the degree heating week values reached over 8 indicating the sea surface temperatures did increase more than the Average Maximum Monthly Mean of 28.7041 C° for a long period of time.
+For high points, we looked at 2010 and 2016 and saw that in 2016 only, the degree heating week values reached over 8 indicating the sea surface temperatures did increase more than the Average Maximum Monthly Mean of 28.7 °C for a long period of time.
 This would also mean that a widespread coral bleaching and marine mortality most likely occurred.